• Recipes

 • ½ cup fresh lemon juice juice of about 2 large lemons

-• 4 tbsp butter room temperature diced
+• 4 tablespoon butter room temperature diced

 Instructions

-• In a small saucepan (not heated yet), combine sweetener, lemon juice, lemon zest, and eggs.
+• In a small saucepan (not heated yet), combine sweetener, lemon juice, lemon zest, and whole eggs.
 Whisk until combined.

 • Add the butter and cook over medium-low heat, while stirring continuously with a whisk or wooden spoon, until the first bubble appears and the curd is thick enough to hold marks of the whisk or spoon, about 4-7 minutes.